Acne Light Therapy: Bright Idea or Not? (Updated March 2020)

 How effective is acne light therapy?
-Here is what you need to know:
+Here are three things you need to know:

 - There is science to support acne light therapy and it sounds promising; however, these studies have their limitations.